wzWang1991/TCP-Protocol-implementation/README.md

 ## Server set up and Client connection

+You can use test_script to test this program.
+It will automatically open 3 terminals: proxy, server, and client.
+After you login, you can type GET to fetch the file.
+You can change the command in script.

+Or you can:

 - Start the Server [Sender] as java Server TCP_PORT filename remote_IP remote_port ack_port_number window_size log_filename